vsternbach/angular-ts-decorators/README.md

   ],
   declarations: [UppercasePipe],
   providers: [
-      GreetingService, // the the id given in @Injectable is used or else the default name (class name) is used.
-      {provide: 'GreetingService', useClass: GreetingService},
+      GreetingService, // you can register this way only if you provide class name to @Injectable decorator {provide: 'GreetingService', useClass: GreetingService},
       {provide: 'GreetingServiceFactory', useFactory: () => new GreetingService()}
   ]